Navigating Obsessive Compulsive Disorder (OCD) Therapy Types

 Takeaway

 Imaginal exposure, in which someone imagines themselves in real-world situations where they experience OCD symptoms, is a viable start to gradual exposure therapy.
 Proactively questioning or resisting compulsive actions and behavior patterns is another recommended exercise.
 It can be done on one’s own or in a therapist’s office.
+Moreover, relaxation techniques such as deep breathing exercises and meditation can help individuals break the cycle of their obsessive thoughts and compulsive behaviors.

 What is the gold standard mental health treatment for OCD?

-The Anxiety & Depression Association of America (ADAA) outlines first-line treatment plans for obsessive-compulsive disorder as including:
+The Anxiety & Depression Association of America (ADAA) outlines firstline treatment plans for obsessive-compulsive disorder as including:

-Cognitive-behavioral therapy: CBT focuses on reducing and changing the thought patterns that drive compulsive rituals.
+- Cognitive-behavioral therapy: CBT focuses on reducing and changing the thought patterns that drive compulsive rituals.
 Children may benefit from engaging in this type of therapy with family members.

 Can you do ERP by yourself?